skg-if/extensions/index.md

 This documentation ensures clarity, transparency, and consistency in the development and implementation of extensions.
 Once a new extension reaches the expected level of maturity, it will be listed at the bottom of this page and in the navigation bar on the left-side of the page.

+{: .important }
-**Important:** in order to prevent clashing with other extensions, an extension should specify an agreed namespace to be used as a prefix for introduced entities, properties, relations and API specifications (i.e., methods and HTTP parameters).
+In order to prevent clashing with other extensions, an extension should specify an agreed namespace to be used as a prefix for introduced entities, properties, relations and API specifications (i.e., methods and HTTP parameters).

 ## Extension lifecycle